Special Event Street Closure Application

 - A detailed write-up of event including, as applicable, general description, narrative/run of show, waste management plan, description of planned outreach.
 (Additional information may be required depending on the nature of the event and activities planned.)

-Failure to complete the application fully including compliance with all requirements and inclusion of all drawings and other material required as well as signing the application (if printed) and payment of the application fee may result in rejection of the application in full.
+Failure to complete the application fully including compliance with all requirements and inclusion of all drawings and other material required as well as payment of the application fee may result in rejection of the application in full.
+Failure to respond in a timely fashion to emails requesting additional information may also result in rejection of the application.

 The required site plan should consist of a to-scale drawing(s) showing the street, sidewalk, stages, booths, fencing, barricades, and any other objects placed within the requested closure area and include the following, as applicable: